Payment Orchestration Platform

 SiGMA Europe

 Embedded payments refer to the integration of payment processing capabilities directly into software platforms, applications, and digital experiences.
 Rather than redirecting users to an external payment gateway or checkout page, embedded payments make the transaction a seamless part of the platform's native workflow.
 This approach transforms non-financial software into a payment-enabled platform, creating new revenue streams while improving the end-user experience.
-The embedded payments market is projected to exceed $7 trillion in transaction volume by 2026, driven by the convergence of software platforms and financial services.

 For marketplace and multi-seller platforms, embedded payments include sub-merchant onboarding APIs.
 The platform can register new sellers, perform automated KYC verification, and enable payment acceptance — all without the seller needing to interact with the payment provider directly.
 Settlement is split automatically between the platform (which takes its fee) and the sub-merchant.